TEST 7: Testing The Triggering Signal From The PCM

 - Carbon tracks on the spark plug(s) and in the inside of the spark plug wires.

-- The photos in the image viewer point (the orange arrows) to what carbon tracks look like.
+- The orange arrows in the photo above to what carbon tracks look like.

 - Replace the components as affected with carbon tracks.